Southport Road, Chorley, PR7 1LL

 - Shows featured plot

-Price and availability correct as of 26/04/2018 at 16:26.
+Price and availability correct as of 25/06/2018 at 10:51.
 A management fee may apply, this is plot specific.
+Energy rating may be estimated.
 All details should be checked with the Sales Adviser and confirmed with solicitors.View full price list

 Quality of life is about the details of everyday living.
 From the little things, like knowing the nearest place to pickup a pint of milk to more important matters like finding the right school or having a health centre nearby, you need to know that the community you’re moving to will support you and your family, as well as being a pleasant place to live.
 So here’s some useful information about the area around Parklands View.